UWPCE-PythonCert/PythonCertDevel/_sources/modules/Modules.rst.txt

 Modules and Packages
 ====================

 Python is all about *namespaces* -- the "dots"

 ``name.another_name``

 The "dot" indicates that you are looking for a name in the *namespace* of the given object.
 It could be:

-* name in a module
+* a name in a module
-* module in a package
+* a module in a package
-* attribute of an object
+* an attribute of an object
-* method of an object
+* a method of an object

 The only way to know is to know what type of object the name refers to.
 But in all cases, it is looking up a name in the namespace of the object.

+So what *are* all these different types of namespaces?

 Modules
 -------

 A module is simply a namespace.
+But a module more or less maps to a file with python code in it.

 It might be a single file, or it could be a collection of files that define a shared API.